 Protect your business with self-employed persons’ accident insurance

 If you are self-employed, your personal input is vital for your business, and even short absences have a direct impact on your profits.
-As there is no mandatory occupational accident and occupational disease insurance for self-employed persons, it is worth ensuring the sufficiency of your insurance cover yourself.
-You can take out self-employed persons’ accident insurance if you pay self-employed persons’ pension insurance contributions.
-We also provide self-employed persons’ pension insurance through our partner, Ilmarinen.
+As the Occupational Accidents and Diseases Insurance does not cover self-employed persons and is therefore not mandatory for you, it is worth ensuring the sufficiency of your insurance cover yourself.

 An injury or an occupational disease can reduce your ability to work or prevent you from working altogether, which can also put your business at risk.
 Self-employed persons’ accident insurance policies guarantee fast access to treatment and the highest standard of care.
 You do not need to stress about expensive treatments and tests.
 This allows you to recover and return to work faster.